jpanahon/jpanahon.github.io/README.md

 I am mostly self taught, but I would not consider myself proficient any language as I am always learning. <br>
 Not currently looking for any collaborators in my projects, but contributions are welcome. <br>
 I don't mind if you fork my repositories, as long as you keep your fork open source. <br>
+<b> Currently not looking for work as I am studying full time. </b>
 </p>

 ### Languages and technologies I worked with (Does not mean I am proficient in them):